arashnrim/AssignmentParser/README.md

+# AssignmentParser

 ## Introduction

-HomeworkParser is a Python program that takes in a daily homework list and automates the process of adding them as a task in a Todoist account.
+AssignmentParser is a program that takes in a list and automates the process of adding them as a task in a [Todoist](https://todoist.com) account.

-While mostly for my personal use, feel free to tweak and use it for you if you have something like this present as well.
-To learn more about the context that led to the creation of this idea, feel free to check out [CONTEXT.md](https://github.com/arashnrim/HomeworkParser/blob/main/CONTEXT.md).
+Built with [Python](https://python.org), [Requests](https://docs.python-requests.org), and the [Todoist API](https://developer.todoist.com) this program was made to address a minor inconvenience I had.
+To understand the context that led to the creation of this project, take a look at [CONTEXT.md](https://github.com/arashnrim/AssignmentParser/blob/main/CONTEXT.md).

 ## Contributing